 Perceived Rate Of Exertion

-When operating an elliptical a number of muscle groups are worked so they share the overall load.
+When operating this equipment, a number of muscle groups are worked so they share the overall load.
 This means when you step off an elliptical your muscles are not as traumatised as they might be had you run for the same duration.
 In effect, you have burned large amounts of calories but haven’t felt so much burn as the load of exercise has been shared around muscles rather than concentrated on one group.

 This lower perceived rate of exertion is a key benefit if you are looking to lose weight through exercise.
 Firstly, your workouts can be of longer calorie burning duration before you feel “all in” but more importantly it is easier to motivate yourself to carry out the next session.